Wave Point Consulting’s ocean shipping sector case studies show how to enhance maritime transportation performance and policy.

 Liquefied Natural Gas (LNG) Bunkering Study (2016)

-Wave Point Consulting was part of the Lloyd’s Register maritime transportation consulting team engaged by a confidential North American port authority to complete a market assessment on the commercialization of LNG bunkering.
+Wave Point Consulting was part of the Lloyd’s Register maritime transportation consulting team engaged by a confidential North American port authority to complete a market assessment on the commercialization of LNG bunkering for ocean shipping.
 The project scope included a vessel study, financial analysis, regulatory scan and the creation of recommendations for the client.
 Team members were involved in survey design, implementation, and data analysis from the international shipowners in bulk (dry and liquid), break-bulk, container, cruise and roll-on roll-off segments of the market.
 The work also included a literature review of LNG bunkering implementation best practices, commercial and economic analysis related to the implementation recommendations.

 Research On Feasibility And Constraints For Expanded Short Sea Shipping (2014)

 Phil Davies led a consulting team to research the feasibility and constraints for expanded short sea shipping in the Lower Mainland.
 The consultants conducted research, collected and compiled data, and completed interviews to prepare the content on the Short Sea Shipping potential in the Metro Vancouver region.
-Darryl Anderson was retained to assist in the research to gather information to understand current short-sea shipping dynamics within the overall regional goods movement system, and the prospects for future maritime transportation expansion, with consideration about opportunities, challenges, feasibility, benefits, and adverse impacts.
+Darryl Anderson was retained to assist in the maritime transport research to gather information to understand current short-sea shipping dynamics within the overall regional goods movement system, and the prospects for future maritime transportation expansion, with consideration about opportunities, challenges, feasibility, benefits, and adverse impacts.
 The Short Sea Shipping in Metro Vancouver – Facts in Focus publication can be accessed through this web link.

 Barge Service and Liquid Bulk Terminal (2013)

 An independent Western Canadian investment dealer engaged Wave Point Consulting to conduct pre-feasibility economic and operational analysis to determine ways to enhance the performance of a potential liquid bulk freght river barge service in a South American country.
-Client value-added: insights and analysis led to a specific recommendation on ways to strengthen the business case for the maritime transportation energy investment opportunity and thereby reducing the project risks and decreasing the time to market for this new transportation service.
+Maritime transportation insights and analysis led to a specific recommendation on ways to strengthen the business case for the maritime transportation energy investment opportunity and thereby reducing the project risks and decreasing the time to market for this new transportation service.
 Thus making it a more attractive business opportunity for equity investors and more secure for issuers of corporate loans during the construction and operating phase.

 Mercy Ships Canada Corporate Donation Business Development Strategy (2014)